rempic/Image-Features-Extraction/readme.md

 ## To measure intensity from image regions

 The example below shows how to associate a grayscale image to a binary one for intensity measurement.
 The package uses intenally a very simple segmentation algorithm based on an Otsu Thresholding method for segmentation of binary images.
-The goal of the package in not to segment images but to measurement their segmented features.
-The corect way to use this package is by using as input pre-segmented binary images and if intensity measurement are needed you can assaciate the original grayscale image.
+The goal of the package is not to segment images but to measure their segmented features.
+The correct way to use this package is by using as input pre-segmented binary images and if intensity measurement are needed to associate the original grayscale image.

 ```python